WoozyMasta/metricz/CONFIG.md

   Use the `increase()` or `rate()` functions in PromQL/MetricsQL to handle this automatically.

+---

+> Automatically generated list of configuration options from the source code.

 ## Options [Config/DTO.c](./scripts/3_Game/MetricZ/Config/DTO.c)

 ### Config

 * **`version`** (`string`) = MetricZ_Constants.VERSION -
-  Internal configuration version.
-Do not modify.
+  Internal configuration version. **Do not modify**.
 * **`settings`** (`ref MetricZ_ConfigDTO_BaseSettings`) -
   Base settings for metric collection.
 * **`file`** (`ref MetricZ_ConfigDTO_FileExport`) -